 Displays both sides of a face normal.

 Advanced Render Options

 Use the Write to Depth Buffer and Use Depth Test checkboxes to control certain order parameters for the object the material is applied to.

 Drag the patch group into the Patch Editor to edit it:

 The group has one Input port on the left of the patch.
 This is a color defined by connecting other patches to it to create a more complex visual shader, or by adjusting the Input value in the Inspector.

 It has 2 output ports:

-Expand the group to edit and customize it.
+Expand the patch asset to edit and customize it.
 You’ll see it’s made of 2 graphs.
 One graph affects the Color output, and the other can be used to set a vertex position.

 The color graph